thomasleplus/java-memory-safety/docs/en/continuum.md

 - You can write memory-safe software in C.
 - You can write non memory-safe software in Java.
 - But it's harder to write memory-safe software in C than in Java.
-- And the larger and more complex the software is, the harder it gets.
+- And the larger and more complex the software, the harder it gets.

-Note: FIXME
+Note: So we're done, right?
+No. Replace Java with Rust, Go, Python, JavaScript...